Tropical Storm Alberto (1994): Alabama

 Coastal Alabama experienced only minor impacts due to Alberto.
 The region only recorded wind gusts up to 33 mph at Dauphin Island, while the National Weather Service office in Mobile noted "the western most rainshield and banded convection associated with T.S.
 Alberto remained just to the east".
 To the northeast, however, the cyclone dropped heavy precipitation across the southeastern part of the state, peaking at 22.63 in of rain near Enterprise.
 Consequently, extensive flooding occurred along waterways such as the Catoma Creek, Choctawhatchee River, Conecuh River, Murder Creek, Pea River, Tallapoosa River.
 Drainage systems, bridges, and roadways, especially sustained significant impacts, with many road closures in southern Alabama.
 Two deaths were reported in Alabama, both due to indirect causes, one in Geneva County and the other in Houston County.

 In Covington and Houston counties, high winds caused some structural damage and downed many trees.
 Heavy rains in the latter damaged approximately 185 homes and destroyed numerous mobile homes, while sweeping away or damaging 20 bridges.
 At least 319 homes were impacted by flooding in Geneva County, more than 100 demolished and 79 substantially damaged.
 More than 2,500 people fled their homes.
 In Coffee County, 200-300 residences suffered water damage, while 3,000-4,000 people evacuated due to flooding.
 Dale County reported the destruction 20 homes, major damage to 20 others, and minor damage to 25 homes.
 Additionally, the storm demolished approximately 100 mobile homes and damaged around 100 others.
 In Henry County, roughly 100 homes sustained water damage.

 Aftermath

-Because of the severe flooding in the state of Georgia, then-governor Zell Miller declared 55 counties in a state of emergency, which included the following counties in central Georgia: Bibb, Butts, Crawford, Dooly, Houston, Jones, Lamar, Macon, Monroe, Peach, Sumter, Taylor, Twiggs, and Upson.
+Because of the severe flooding in the state of Georgia, governor Zell Miller declared 55 counties in a state of emergency, which included the following counties in central Georgia: Bibb, Butts, Crawford, Dooly, Houston, Jones, Lamar, Macon, Monroe, Peach, Sumter, Taylor, Twiggs, and Upson.

-Despite the extensive damage and loss of life caused by the storm, the name Alberto was not retired and was used again in the 2000 season.